 For the crispiest Brussels sprouts, make sure to toss them with oil right before roasting.
 If they sit in the oil for any amount of time, they start to become soft.
 Secondly, make sure to flip the Brussels sprouts so the cut side is down on the sheet pan.
 This will helps them get extra crispy.

-You can serve these Brussels sprouts over a bowl of white rice as a meal – they’re that good!
+You can serve these Brussels sprouts over a bowl of white rice or fried rice as a meal – they’re that good!
 The rice is perfect for soaking up all that addictive, spicy sauce.
 You can also serve these as a side along any Asian main, like this Grilled Chicken with Peanut Sauce or this Chinese Roasted Chicken with Soy-Lime Dipping Sauce.